ib31iat/rtai-project/README.md

-# RIAI 2023 Course Project
+# RTAI 2023 Course Project
+## Steps
+- Transformer from exercise
+- Back substitution (for more precision)
+- Leaky ReLU
+- Slope (alpha) optmization

 ## Folder structure
 In the directory `code`, you can find 3 files and one folder:
 - The file `networks.py` contains the fully-connected and convolutional neural network architectures used in this project.